laurencelundblade/QCBOR/README.md

 and [Entity Attestation Token (EAT)](https://tools.ietf.org/html/draft-ietf-rats-eat-01).
 This is the COSE_Sign1 part of [COSE, RFC 8152](https://tools.ietf.org/html/rfc8152).

-## New Version Using Spiffy Decode
-**A major new version of t_cose implemented with QCBOR's new** **spiffy decode APIs that makes the verification code much** **simpler.
-This requires QCBOR from Oct 25th or later**

-- Encoding/Signing is unchanged
-- Backwards compatibility with previous version
-- Decoding/Verifying implementation is simpler and cleaner
-- Improvements to COSE tag decoding
-- Some decoding/verifying error codes have changed

-See Memory Use section below for discussion on the new code size.

 ## Characteristics

 **Implemented in C with minimal dependency** – There are three main
 dependencies: 1) [QCBOR](https://github.com/laurencelundblade/QCBOR),
 2) A cryptographic library for ECDSA and SHA-2, 3) C99, <stdint.h>,
 <stddef.h>, <stdbool.h> and <string.h>.
-It is intended to be highly
+It is  highly
 portable to different HW, OS's and cryptographic libraries.
 Except for some minor configuration for the cryptographic library, no #ifdefs or compiler options need to be set for it to run correctly.

-**Crypto Library Integration Layer** – t_cose can work with different cryptographic libraries via a simple integration layer.
+**Crypto Library Integration Layer** – Works with different cryptographic libraries via a simple integration layer.
 The integration layer is kept small and simple, just enough for the use cases, so that integration is simpler.
 An integration layer for the OpenSSL and ARM Mbed TLS (PSA Cryptography API) cryptographic libraries are included.

-**Secure coding style** – Uses a construct called UsefulBuf / q_useful_buf as a discipline for very safe coding and handling of binary data.
+**Secure coding style** – Uses a construct called UsefulBuf / q_useful_buf as a discipline for safe coding and handling of binary data.

 **Small simple memory model** – Malloc is not needed.
 Besides the cryptographic library and payload buffer, about 600 bytes of heap/stack is needed